-IMPORTANT: Only look for alternative loans after you have exhausted all potential scholarships, federal grants, work-study funds, and federal loan programs (Perkins, Federal Direct Stafford, Federal Direct PLUS).
-Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
-Federal direct loans are available to students regardless of income.
-In order to determine federal eligibility, you should apply through the FAFSA.
+Only look for alternative private student loans after you have exhausted all potential scholarships, federal grants, work-study funds, and federal loan programs (Federal Direct Subsidized/Unsubsidized, Federal Direct PLUS).
 The links below are intended to provide students and their parents with the tools they need to make the best decision in evaluating alternative loan options.

 Search for private student loans using Simple Tuition student loan comparison tools.

 Once you have been approved to take out a private loan, then you must submit an Applicant Self-Certification Form.